- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 71:Date format in orderinfo populating script would be better formatted as '2000-03-13' (ISO).
 I had to make the substitution for the populating script to run without error.
 (Using 8.4 on Ubuntu server 11.04 in North America)

 On page 87:SELECT description, cast((cost_price * 100 AS int)) AS "Cost Price" FROM item;